JoshuaRHolden/BugTracker/README.md

 The application has a suite of tests for the WEB API covering both "happy" and "sad" paths, but due to time limitations I omitted any UI tests, because at this point BLAZOR UI unit testing is time intensive to set up using BUnit.

+Furthermore, the repository is hooked up to github actions to automatically run the tests and build on any changes alerting me to any failures.

 **4:Architecture**
 ---------------